ToesTasteBad/Murder-Mystery/Murder Mystery/Pre-Party Guest Info/Mike Ahlers.md

 Here are a few people you may recognize at the party:

-- Giovanni Bishop - Vinter: The owner of an original Devoux.
+- Giovanni Bishop - Vinter: The owner of an original Devoux painting.
 He claims he'll never part with it, but everyone has their price.
 - Daniel Pierce - Wine Collector: A good friend.
 You listen to all of his wine ramblings, and in return, he listens to all of your insight on art.
 - Blair Ashleigh - Model: Recently wore a print of one of the pieces in your collection during a photo shoot.
 A little bit blasphemous, but the publicity was worth it.
 - Keith Hartley - Detective: He's been seen snooping around your gallery.
 This makes you a bit nervous because, to be honest, not all of your pieces were acquired by entirely *legal* methods.